stacks-network/docs/guides-and-tutorials/running-a-signer/signer-quickstart.md

 If you would like to learn more about solo stacking or running a pool operator, take a look at the [Stack STX](https://docs.stacks.co/guides-and-tutorials/stack-stx) guide.

+## Step 7 - Monitoring

+If you would like to learn more about monitoring your signer and its corresponding node, you can check the [How to Monitor a Signer](https://docs.stacks.co/guides-and-tutorials/running-a-signer/how-to-monitor-signer) guide.